PavelETU/Covid19CasesLookup/README.md

     - Check stats changing after changing months/types of cases
 - Add Room backup
 - Change colors for recovered cases
+- Add alternative names for countries (to align name of the country from Covid API with Location API)
+- Add years to the top in Cases screen

 For the last stable version checkout master branch